Gil passes unscathed to rotation at Corinthians and leads ranking of minutes on the field | Corinthians

 The fact that defender João Victor was injured contributed to the greater use of Gil in the last month.
 Due to a sprained right ankle, the youngster remains a doubt for the duel against Goiás, this Sunday, at 16:00 (Brasília time), in Itaquera.

 With a contract until the end of next year, Gil avoids talking about the future of his career and plans for retirement.
-He says he lives “day to day”.
+He says he lives “from day to day”.

 + Want to turn your football knowledge into cash prizes at each round of the Brasileirão?
 Access Cartola Express!